 All safety, health and welfare matters will be treated as a management responsibility equal to that of any other managerial function.

 Leeds City College Corporation is committed to continuous improvement in health and safety performance and to attaining the highest possible practice standards throughout the college.
-47 P a nge

 Appendix 1 Higher Education Calendar 2019-20